puzzmo-com/xd-crossword-tools/DOCS.md

 [This doc is a work in progress]

-xd is a file format for describing a crossword in text, built to look like a very common file format called markdown.
-You might have seen markdown format in Reddit/Slack/Discord and other modern formatting for example: `*bold*` or `_italics_`.
+xd is a file format for describing a crossword in text, inspired by the comment text format called markdown.
+You might have seen markdown in Reddit/Slack/Discord comment boxes.
+For example: `*bold*` or `_italics_`.
 Oddly enough, this document is written in markdown.

 #### Sections